LeonAirRC/Jeti-Lua-Apps/Thermal Assist/doc/algorithms.md

 ### Best subsequence
 This algorithm is ideal for early flights with punctual and inconsistent thermals (case 1) since it will always navigate the pilot to the border of the recorded circle.\
-However once the thermals become wider and the full circle has nearly the same climb rates, it still recommends to shift the center point.\
+However once the thermals become wider, the app still recommends to shift the center point.\
 For example in case 1 the best point would be the "2" in the top right corner, which clearly is the best option.
 In scenario 2 the "3" would be chosen, although it is obviously closer to falling air and worse than the middle of the right half.

 ### Weighted vectors
 Wider thermals are where weighted vectors turn out to be better.
 Since the resulting points are averages, it's advantageous if there are distinct areas of better/worse climb rates.
 Also once the perfect spot is found, the app will basically recommend to stay there.\
-In scenario 1 the "best" point would be very close to the current center point.
-Therefore the app would recommend to move to the east in scenario 2.
+In scenario 1 the calculated "best" point would be very close to the current center point.
+Though the app would recommend to move to the east in scenario 2 which is definitely the best choice.

 ### Bias
 With bias enabled, even negative climb rates are still considered "positive" by how much better they are than the worst point.